Kyle Shewfelt

 Kyle Keith Shewfelt (born May 6, 1982 in Calgary, Alberta) is a Canadian gymnast.
 His gold medal in the men's floor exercise competition at the 2004 Athens Olympics was the first-ever medal for a Canadian in an artistic gymnastics event and was the first Canadian gold of the 2004 Olympics.
 He also has a vault named after him.

-Shewfelt was considered a medal threat in advance of the Athens games.
+Shewfelt was considered a medal threat in advance of the Athens Games.
 In the end, Shewfelt finished first on floor and fourth on vault.

-Gymnastics career
+Early life and education

-Born in Calgary, he first began practicing gymnastics in 1988 influenced by a neighbour.
+Born in Calgary, he first began practicing gymnastics in 1988, influenced by a neighbour.
 His father was also an athlete playing for the Brandon Wheat Kings hockey team.
-While Shewfelt was a skilled hockey player he turned to gymnastics at an early age.
+While Shewfelt was a skilled hockey player, he turned to gymnastics at an early age.
 He attended Calgary's National Sport School in order to complete his high school education, while pursuing his Olympic plans with fellow athletes at the school Kyle trained at Altadore Gymnastic Club under coach Kelly Manjak, from age six up until the 2004 Olympics.

-Manjak married in 2004 and moved following the Olympics to Ontario.
-Shewfelt stayed in Calgary, training with coach Tony Smith at the University of Calgary.
+Gymnastics career

-In 2000 Kyle was unexpectedly, due to his young age, selected for the Sydney Olympics.
+In 2000, Kyle was unexpectedly, due to his young age, selected for the Sydney Olympics.
 He competed in the individual floor and vault event qualifications in ranks of 12 and 26, respectively, and did not qualify to the finals in either.

-He caught the attention of judges performing a new vault, a Yurchenko with two and one half twists.
+He caught the attention of judges performing a new vault, a Yurchenko with two and one-half twists.
 The new move was ratified by the judges and subsequently named the Shewfelt vault.

 Shewfelt's long-held goal of Olympic gold was endangered when he severely bruised the talus bone in his ankle in March 2004, but he made a full recovery in time for Athens.
-Before the Olympics, Shewfelt speculated on moving to Cirque du Soleil after his athletic career is over.
+Before the Olympics, Shewfelt speculated on moving to Cirque du Soleil after his athletic career was over.

 At the 2004 Summer Olympics in Athens, there was some controversy when Shewfelt was marginally edged out by Marian Drăgulescu of Romania with an average combined score of 9.612 to the bronze medal in the individual vault final by 0.013 points despite Drăgulescu falling in his second vault and Shewfelt completing two comparatively well-executed vaults with an average combined score of 9.599.

-In 2005 Shewfelt played Kelly Manjak in the Hungarian made film White Palms.
+In 2004 following the Olympics, Shewfelt's coach Kelly Manjak was married in and moved to Ontario.
+Shewfelt stayed in Calgary, training with coach Tony Smith at the University of Calgary.
+The following year, Shewfelt played Manjak in the Hungarian-made film White Palms.